 Thesis Research, Writing and Submission: Your thesis committee will help guide the development of your research; however, the completion of your research is your responsibility.
 Additionally, there are a number of steps that you must take regardless of your topic or discipline.
-Please always refer to the College of Liberal Arts and Sciences website for access to forms, deadlines, guidelines and requirements.
+Please always refer to the CU Graduate School website for access to forms, deadlines, guidelines and requirements.

 Guidelines for writing and submitting the thesis can be found on the College website above.
 Note that your completed thesis should be presented to your committee well in advance of your scheduled thesis defense (see below).
 Your graduation and completion of the Biology MS program requirements are not final until a final version of the thesis has been approved by your faculty advisor and committee members.